-- If you have any past or present medical problems, including low blood pressure, seizures, heart rhythm disturbances, and urinary problems.
+- If you have any past or present medical problems, including high blood pressure, seizures, heart disease and urinary problems.

 - If you develop irregular heartbeats (heart palpitations) or fainting spells.

-The following are useful guidelines to keep in mind when taking clonidine or guanfacine or giving them to your child for ADHD:
+The following are useful guidelines to keep in mind when taking antidepressants or giving them to your child for ADHD:

-- Always take or give the medication exactly as prescribed.
+- Always give the medication exactly as prescribed.
 If there are any problems or questions, call your doctor.
-It is best not to miss doses or patches as this may cause the blood pressure to rise quickly, which may cause headaches and other symptoms.

-- Your health care provider will probably want to start the medication at a low dose and increase gradually until symptoms are controlled.
+- Your doctor will probably want to start your medication at a low dose and increase gradually until symptoms are controlled.

 - It is better not to miss doses of antidepressants.
 Most are given once or twice a day.
 If you miss a day or two of Effexor, it can cause an unpleasant withdrawal syndrome.